top of page

 Progress 8 is a type of value added measure which compares pupils’ key stage 4 results to those of other pupils nationally with similar prior attainment from their KS2 results.
 The significant improvement in Progress 8 at St Andrew's is excellent: in 2019 our Progress 8 was -0.35, up from -0.45 in 2018 which was significantly improved from -0.66 in 2017.

 Attainment 8 is the total points allocated according to grades the pupil achieves across 8 qualifications including mathematics (double weighted) and English (double weighted), 3 further qualifications that count in the English Baccalaureate (EBacc) measure and 3 further qualifications subjects that are added together to give the Attainment 8 score.
-The Attainment 8 school was 41.63 in 2019, increasing to 44.1 in 2022.
+The Attainment 8 school was 40.9 in 2023.

-Students obtaining a 5+ in English and Maths is also demonstrating progress with 48% of students achieving a 5 or higher in English (up from 43% in 2019) and 41% of students achieving a 5 or higher in maths.
-Combined is 32%.
+Students obtaining a 5+ in English and Maths is also demonstrating progress with 49% of students achieving a 5 or higher in English and 40% of students achieving a 5 or higher in maths.
+Combined is 31%.

 The national average percentage of pupils staying in education or entering employment was 95% in 2017.
 At St Andrew's 97% of the 2021/22 remained in education or entering employment, which is above both local and national average.